< This article has been amended; see final paragraph

-According to Mahsa Mohseni, the lead fundraiser at the charity Bail for Immigration Detainees, crowdfunding is particularly valuable for smaller charities: "Bigger organisations might find it more economic to launch their own appeals on their websites, but for small groups using a third-party crowdfunding platform makes a lot of sense.
+A spokesman for the charity Bail for Immigration Detainees says crowdfunding is particularly valuable for smaller charities: "Bigger organisations might find it more economic to launch their own appeals on their websites, but for small groups using a third-party crowdfunding platform makes a lot of sense.
 It also allows donors to see exactly where their money is going."

 Salasky of CrowdJustice agrees that crowdfunding can help a charity to build relationships with potential new supporters.
 "It's a way for people to fund specific challenges with specific outcomes, rather than donating for general charitable purposes," she says.